 There’s no silver bullet for solving the mental health crisis gripping the U.S. However, as prescription drug use for treating mental health conditions continues to rise, pharmacogenomics (PGx) is emerging as a formidable tool in the fight – capable of not only improving patient health but also driving bottom-line benefits for payers.

 While new developments in pharmacogenomics (the study of how a person’s DNA impacts his or her response to medication) hold promise throughout the healthcare spectrum, the topic is particularly salient for mental health.
-Approximately 60 FDA-approved medications are used to treat mental health concerns are impacted by genetics.
+Approximately 60 FDA-approved medications used to treat mental health concerns are impacted by genetics.
 These drug-gene interactions affect efficacy, often spur adverse drug events, and, if left unknown, can end up sending patients and providers down a time-consuming and expensive path before landing on an appropriate medication regimen.

 According to the U.S. Department of Health and Human Services, adverse drug events in outpatient settings account for 3.5 million physician office visits, 1 million ER visits, and 125,000 hospital admissions annually.
 In fact, treating adverse drug events in the U.S. may cost up to $30.1 billion every year.